-Robin is 45 and lives in Leicester with his wife Nicola and son Rory.
+Robin, 46, lives in Leicester with his wife Nicola and son Rory.
 He is a Technical Instructor at De Montfort University, Leicester.

-Rowing the Indian Ocean is so different to the lifestyle that Robin leads.
-He is not an adventurer or explorer but he feels that an experience like this provides a unique opportunity to show others that life doesn’t have to stop with a diagnosis, whatever the diagnosis.
+Robin was diagnosed with Young Onset Parkinson’s Disease in June 2015 just before his 44th birthday.
+Rowing the Indian Ocean is so different to the lifestyle that Robin leads, he is not an adventurer or explorer, but he feels that an experience like this provides a unique opportunity to show others that life doesn’t have to stop with a diagnosis.

 Working with Oxford Brookes University Robin hopes the research undertaken will prove to be invaluable for moving the treatment of Parkinson’s disease forward.

 Professor Greg Whyte

 Former Olympian and renowned sports scientist, Professor Greg Whyte has been working closely with the crew in helping them prepare for the row across the Indian Ocean.

 They are all following a rigorous diet and exercise regime that will ensure they’re in the best shape both mentally and physically to take on this huge challenge.